Worried about crocheting in the round, increasing and decreasing to create your first basic easy chunky ribbed beanie?

 I would usually use a 10 or 12mm hook with yarn of this size but I wanted a really snuggly, dense and cosy fabric so I sized down.
 Double crochet is a tall stitch and if I had used my usual hooks there would have been gaps between the ridges – pretty but breezy!!

-Which Stitches Do I Need to Crochet My Chunky Yarn Ribbed Beanie?
+Which Stitches Do I Need to Crochet My Easy Ribbed Beanie?

 This pattern is classed as a beginners pattern so I have deliberately kept things simple.